jabberjabberjabber/Context-Tester/README.md

 Notes:

-**Divisions** allow you to add more datapoints to the normal span of context windows by adding more continuations in between.
-For example you normally have [1024, 2048], etc as data points; setting divisions to be 1 would give you [1024, a, 2048] where 'a' is an equidistant number of tokens between 1024 and 2048.
+**Divisions** allow you to add more data points to the normal span of context windows by adding more continuations in between.
+For example, you normally have [1024, 2048], etc as data points; setting divisions to be 1 would give you [1024, a, 2048] where 'a' is an equidistant number of tokens between 1024 and 2048.
 These tokens will always be a power of two and divisions must also be a power of 2.

 **Rounds** are the number of times a test is repeated at each tier.
 They are averaged out to mitigate the randomness of LLM generations.
 At least 3 are recommended.